 Jennine Krauchi created a seven-metre tall "octopus bag" (also known as a "fire bag") covered in a traditional Métis floral beadwork pattern, using thousands of antique fur-trade era beads from the mid-1800s.
 The finished work weighs over 27 kilograms, displayed as part of an exhibit about the displacement of Métis people who lived in communities on government road allowances.

 What: Creator of world's largest Métis beaded work

 (CMHR), 85 Israel Asper Way

 Note: High-resolution photos of the artist and beaded artwork are available upon request.
-To view a video about the project installation, please click here.
+To view a video about the project installation, please click here - will open in a new tab.
 The video can be clipped for B-roll, please credit DF Heritage Conservation Services.

 Krauchi will also give public talks at the Museum tomorrow at 2 p.m. and 7 p.m.
 She will be joined by Métis Elder George Fleury, whose home was destroyed in the 1930s when the road allowance community of Ste.
 Madeleine, Manitoba was removed.
 Lawrence Barkwell, coordinator of Métis heritage and history research at the Louis Riel Institute, will also speak.
 The event is included in the cost of general admission.

 Krauchi and mother, Jenny Meyer, completed the beaded work over an eight-month period.
 Children from Brooklands School and members of Manitoba's Métis community also contributed their efforts to the project.
 Although Krauchi and her mother have created works for many dignitaries and museums – including the Canadian Museum of History; the Kelvingrove Museum in Glasgow, Scotland; and the Manitoba Museum – they had never before attempted a work on the scale of the CMHR project.